n64decomp/mk64/README.md

 # Mario Kart 64

 MP is currently not functional.
 PR's accepted.
 Please open an issue if a bug is found.
+Functionally equivallent code is accepted.
+All code must be inspired from legitimate sources and analysis of the game.

 Current progress:
 Game logic allows all eight players to cross finish line without failing.